Introduction: What is Roofing Felt?

 Types of Roofing Felt

--For your next roofing project, you can go with classic asphalt felting or opt for something more stylish and sturdy like modified bitumen felt.
+For your next roofing project, you can choose between traditional asphalt felt or a more durable and stylish option like modified bitumen felt.

 -Looking for an economical solution?
 Go with traditional asphalt felt!